ChrisLTD/ChrisLTD.com/_posts/2016-03-09-ios-programming-resources.md

 **[Sketch](http://www.sketchapp.com)**

 Unless you’re working with a designer, you’ll need to create graphics for your app.
 I used Sketch.
-I’m more familiar with Adobe suite of tools, but Sketch got the job done and it’s a lot cheaper if you’re just dabbling.
+I’m more familiar with Adobe’s suite of tools, but Sketch got the job done, and it’s a lot cheaper if you’re just dabbling.

 **[Script to generate app icons in different sizes](https://github.com/smallmuou/ios-icon-generator)**